Core components - Part 2

 Contracts wrap smart contracts for third-party decentralized ledgers.
 In particular, they provide wrappers around the API or ABI of a smart contract.
 They expose an API to abstract implementation specifics of the ABI from the

-Contracts usually contain the logic to create contract transactions.
+Contracts usually contain the logic to create contract transactions and make contract calls.

 Contracts can be added as packages.
 For more details on